-Having had the opportunity to live in New York for the last 6 months has been an incredible and amazing opportunity to experience another country and culture for a prolonged period of time.
+Having had the opportunity to live in New York in 2016 it was an incredible and amazing opportunity to experience another country and culture for a prolonged period of time.
 As well as living in NYC I also lived in Durban, South Africa for a month volunteering to work in an orphanage, the impact his had on me as a person and as a professional has been profound and long lasting.

 As you can see from above I love to travel.
 Away from the world of mental health I enjoy exploring new places, the more diverse the better.
 My dream is to circle the globe taking in as many countries as I can.
 I have a love for Formula 1 motor sport and this has helped with the travel, taking me to see races in Hungary, and Singapore.

 When I’m not travelling I enjoy thrill and adventure activities though these seem to be compatible with travelling also.
 The most exhilarating experience to date is taking part in a 14000ft sky dive in Australia, more recently I zip lined across a quarry which was the fastest and longest zip wire in Europe.